 Pujol is ranked as number 20 on the 2014 S.Pellegrino’s World’s 50 Best Restaurant list and number three on Latin America’s 50 Best Restaurants.
 Olvera earned a well-deserved accolade from his fellow elite professionals across the region—the Chefs’ Choice Award, voted for by the chefs of Latin America’s 50 Best Restaurants.
 Pujol now proudly serves as an approved externship site for current CIA students so Olversa can pass on lessons he learned to future graduates of the college.

 Olvera has published three books: La Nueva Cocina Mexicana in 2000; Diez Años Pujol, a volume that recounts the history and philosophy behind his first ten years of the restaurant, released in 2010; and En la Milpa, released in 2011.
+His first English-language cookbook, entitled Mexico From the Inside Out with photography by Araceli Paz, will be published by Phaidon in 2015.

 In May 2014, Olvera celebrated the 14th anniversary of Pujol with the release of a brand new print publication, Boomerang.
 A cross between a book and a magazine, Boomerang is a gastronomic notebook that serves as a companion to Pujol’s guest-chef dinner series of the same name.
 Olvera’s world travels inspired him to launch his Boomerang dinner series.
 After meeting and exchanging ideas with so many great chefs abroad, Olvera wants Pujol’s staff and customers to learn from these chefs as well.
 “With the notebook, what we wanted to do was to document those experiences,” he says.
 “We were also looking for something that is a little bit more fun than a book.”